Pecners/nytimes_alt_text/README.md

 This repo holds the code pull the tweets and conduct this analysis in R. If you wish to reproduce this, you will have to authenticate yourself, and I didn't include my authentication here.

+UPDATE: You'll notice that I've included analysis of tweets from more accounts.
+I expanded this analysis to provide comparisons with other accounts, plus I improved the script so that rate limits would be less of an issue.

 ![NYTimes tweets from July 6, 2022 to August 4, 2022 show a pattern of neglecting to add alt text with images.](plots/time_series.png)

 ![Line graph showing which of CNN's past 3250 tweets with images included alt text.](plots/@cnn.png)